matn7/Google-Platform-Notes/flashcard/Microservices.md

 ## How service communication happens in Traditional apps?

-Inside web network, when a service/aoo want to communicate with another service/app, it must be given the necessary information to locate it, such as an IP address or a DNS name.
+Inside web network, when a service/app want to communicate with another service/app, it must be given the necessary information to locate it, such as an IP address or a DNS name.
 Let's examine the scenario of two services, Accounts and Loans.
 If there was only a single instance of Loans microservice.
 Upstream Service (Accounts) internal communication between microservices using hostname, DNS, or IP address.
 No Service Discovery or Load Balancing involved.
-Load Microservice (Downstream Service).
+Loans Microservice (Downstream Service).
 Loans microservice will be a backing service with respect to Accounts microservice.

 ![Service comm no LB.](flashcard-img/service-comm.png "Service comm no LB.")